hauau/swiftgift-auth-challenge/README.md

 # Overview

-This API provides a way to get an authenticated claims about client's identity and other issued data.
+This API is an example of a simple authentication service using node.js

 Tools for the job:
 1. Koa.js